 As part of the hotel’s renovations, the pool area has been expanded with a pair of Monorail waterslides, a kiddie slide and a water play area, which are a big hit with the little ones.
 The Disneyland Hotel is the mid-priced hotel at the resort and most rooms sleep up to five people.

-During the closure, the upholstery and fabrics throughout the guest rooms, lobbies and meeting rooms were refreshed and updated.
+The upholstery and fabrics throughout the guest rooms, lobbies and meeting rooms have been refreshed and updated.
 Guest rooms now feature a fun new fireworks pattern in the carpet and upgraded platform beds to help maximize storage.
-The corridor flooring features new patterns inspired by the art of Mary Blair with graphic elements recalling the lands each of the towers are named for.
+The corridor flooring features new patterns inspired by the art of Mary Blair with graphic elements recalling the lands that each of the towers is named for.

 Enjoy casual options at Tangaroa Terrace and tropical libations at Trader Sam's Enchanted Tiki Bar.
 Tadpoles can enjoy all-you-can-eat options inside Goofy's Kitchen, which offers breakfast and dinner character dining.